ducalex/retro-go/README.md

 - GBC: `/retro-go/bios/gbc_bios.bin`
 - FDS: `/retro-go/bios/fds_bios.bin`

+## Game & Watch
+The roms must be packed with [LCD-Game-Shrinker](https://github.com/bzhxx/LCD-Game-Shrinker) and a tutorial can be [found here](https://gist.github.com/DNA64/16fed499d6bd4664b78b4c0a9638e4ef).

 ## Wifi

 To use wifi you will need to add your config to `/retro-go/config/wifi.json` file.